Intelligent XML Editing

 Context-Sensitive Content Completion Assistant

-entries (all the element names defined by the document XML Schema, for example),
+entries (for example, all the element names defined by the document XML Schema),

-oXygen shows only those entries valid in the editing context.
-Therefore, the XML
+oXygen shows only those entries that are valid in the current editing context.

 In the following image, you can see that the list of possible elements for the